2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 44% Of Homeowners Find Sitters Through Online Platforms

-When we asked homeowners how they find new house sitters, we received a few different answers.
+We received a few different answers when we asked homeowners how they find new house sitters.

-Seven people said they find new house sitters on house-sitting websites.
-That’s 44% of the homeowners.
+44% of the homeowners said they find new house sitters on house-sitting websites.

-Then 19% of people said they use word of mouth to find new sitters.
-Another 19% of people said they use groups to find sitters.
+Then, 19% of people said they use word of mouth to find new sitters, and another 19% said they use groups to find sitters.

-About 12% of homeowners find sitters in groups.
-About 6% of homeowners find potential house sitters through local advertising.
+About 12% of homeowners find sitters in groups, and about 6% find potential house sitters through local advertising.

 51% Of Homeowners Will Only Hire Sitters With References

-We asked homeowners if they think references are a must, over half of them agreed that references are mandatory.
+We asked homeowners if they think references are necessary, and over half agreed that references are mandatory.

-Then people said no, making 11% of the votes.
-Then 11% said they don’t mind if you do or don’t have references.
+Then people said no, making up 11% of the votes.
+Then 11% said they don’t mind if you have references or don’t.

-Many people need to know they can trust a pet sitter because they love their pets so much.
-Pet sitters would need to know the conditions of pets and be able to provide proper pet care.
+Many people need to know they can trust a pet sitter because they love their pets.
+Pet sitters must understand pets’ conditions and be able to provide proper pet care.

-A lot of people thought it was important to give newbies a chance.
-A few people couldn’t imagine letting a beginner watch their home and pets.
+Many people thought it was essential to give newbies a chance.
+A few people couldn’t imagine letting beginners watch their homes and pets.
 However, every sitter starts as a beginner.

-Some people hired newbies with great results.
+Some people hired newbies with excellent results.
 Others will never hire someone without references again.
 Fortunately, sitters can provide character references until they are more experienced.

 40% of Homeowners Find It Challenging to Find the Right Pet Sitter

 In the second place, 30% of voters struggled to find the right sitter for their house.
-It can be very hard to trust someone with your home.
+It can be tough to trust someone with your home.

-20% found that’s it’s challenging to find someone who can maintain the garden.
-They also worried about the sitter’s ability to properly recycle.
+20% found it challenging to find someone who can maintain the garden.
+They also worried about the sitter’s ability to recycle properly.
 Since our world increasingly values sustainability, more homeowners will follow these practices.

 10% said it was hard to find a sitter in their area.
 This is especially true for those who live rurally or in small towns.

-We always reccomend that you leave a detailed handover for your house sitters.
-That way the house sitter has all the information they need to exceed your expectations.
+We always recommend that you leave a detailed handover for your house sitters.
+That way, the house sitter will have all the necessary information to exceed your expectations.
 You can use this pet sitter checklist template to ensure you have included all the relevant information for your sitter.

 Homeowners Worry About A Variety Of Things While Traveling

-When pet owners go on vacation, they worry about the health and happiness of their pets.
+When pet owners go on vacation, they worry about their pets’ health and happiness.
 Owners of livestock often have even more concerns.
 It’s hard to trust a stranger with pet sitting.

 Some travelers can embrace the vacation.
 Their biggest worries are finding wine and making sure they don’t spend too much money on luxury!

-15% of homeowners had hired a house sitter once and 15% of homeowners hired a sitter three times.
+15% of homeowners had hired a house sitter once or three times.

 As house-sitting becomes more popular, there will be more opportunities each year.